Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Avg. m² Rent | ~183 TL/m² |

-In 2025, Kumluca came in just behind Finike in annual price growth.
-The combination of a 183 TL/m² rent level and rapid price appreciation offers attractive returns to early entrants.
-It has the characteristics of a coastal district that is still relatively "undiscovered."
+Kumluca followed right after Finike in the annual price growth ranking in 2025.
+The combination of a 183 TL/m² rental price and rapid price growth offers attractive yields for early entrants.
+It bears the characteristics of a coastal district with an as-yet "undiscovered" profile.

 📍 Finike